normanfeltz/php-Minecraft-Skin-Render/README.md

 - `aa` = Anti-aliasing (Not real AA, fake AA).
 When set to "true" the image will be smoother. `false by default`

 ### Using it as class
-You can use the script as a direct browseroutput (via the URL method), but also as a class for your scripts:
+You can use the script for direct browser output (via the URL method as mentioned above), but also as a class for your scripts.
+Example:

 ```
 include_once realpath(dirname(__FILE__) . '/3d.php');